-Through your conduct, show your desire to assist the customer in obtaining the help needed.
-If you are unable to help a customer, find someone who can.
+Through your conduct, show your desire to assist the stakeholder in obtaining the help needed.
+If you are unable to help a stakeholder, find someone who can.

-All correspondence and documents, whether to customers or others, must be neatly prepared and error-free.
+All correspondence and documents, whether to stakeholders or others, must be neatly prepared and errorfree.
 Attention to accuracy and detail in all paperwork demonstrates your commitment to those whom we serve.

-Never argue with a customer.
-If a problem develops or if a customer remains dissatisfied, please ask your supervisor to intervene.
+Never argue with a stakeholder.
+If a problem develops or if a stakeholder remains dissatisfied, please ask your supervisor to intervene.